RubixML/ML/README.md

 - **Open source** and free to use commercially

 ## Installation
-Install into your project using [Composer](https://getcomposer.org/):
+Install Rubix ML into your project using [Composer](https://getcomposer.org/):
 ```sh
 $ composer require rubix/ml
 ```